doitsu2014/doitsu-technology-ecommerce/application/doitsu_technology_website/README.md

 ## 1. Install and Setup

+- Of course the rust tool!
+(Skip this one if you have installed it on your machine): `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`.
+And append to the PATH the bin `export PATH=$PATH:$HOME/.cargo/bin`

 - The first tool need to setup in there project is `bonnie`, you can install it using `cargo install bonnie`
 - The second tool need to setup in there project is `npm`.